 - Will it cause a disaster for your protagonist?

-- Does your setting need more of a fantasy backdrop for your plot twist to be epic?
+- Does your world-mapping need more of a fantasy backdrop for your plot twist to be epic?

 Do this exercise for all your major events and you’ll have a good outline started.
 Try to write a rough scene for each one to revise later.
 If you hit a wall don’t give up.
 Read a book in the same genre, or brainstorm with your writing group, then just start writing and ‘pants‘ for a while.
-Letting the juices flow freely may stir a fireworks display of creativity.
+Letting the juices flow freely may stir a firework display of creativity.

 Here’s a prompt to get you started.
 What do you see in this picture?
-A peaceful sunset at the beach, an approaching storm, or perhaps a scary scene from Fear The Walking Dead with a horde of zombies approaching?
+A peaceful sunset at the beach, an approaching storm, or perhaps a scary scene from The Walking Dead with a horde of zombies approaching?

 Resources for Outlining a Novel